-The system is based on a mix of exhaustive administrative fiscal data and data obtained on a random sample of the business population [5].
-ESANE is currently changing to produce estimates based on profiled units or enterprises and no longer on legal units.
-An enterprise is defined by law as the smallest combination of legal units that is an organisational unit producing goods or services with a certain degree of autonomy [2].
-Several methodological studies have been conducted to support this change, and the following study concerns the adaptation of the treatment of influential values by Winsorization for the dissemination of results at the enterprise level.
+The system is based on a mix of exhaustive administrative fiscal data and data obtained on a random sample of the business population [1].
+ESANE is currently changing to produce estimates based on profiled units or enterprises1 and no longer on legal units.

+Several methodological studies have been conducted to support this change, and the following study concerns the adaptation of the treatment of influential values by winsorization for the dissemination of results at the enterprise level.